Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-jquery.md

 # Build an Excel add-in using jQuery

-This article walks you through the process of building an Excel add-in by using jQuery and the Excel JavaScript API.
+In this article, you'll walk through the process of building an Excel add-in by using jQuery and the Excel JavaScript API.

 ## Create the web app

-1. Create a folder on your local drive named **my-addin**.
+1. Create a folder on your local drive and name it **my-addin**.
 This is where you'll create the files for your app.

 2. Navigate to your app folder.
 ```bash